Light Aircraft Pilot Licence

 Do I need a medical certificate?

-Yes you do require a medical certificate for a LAPL however this certificate is less stringent than for an EASA PPL.
+Yes you do require a medical certificate for a LAPL however this certificate is less stringent than for a PPL.
 This can be conducted by your GP who will issue a Part-Med LAPL medical certificate.

 So, what are the specific privilidges of holding a Private Pilot Licence?